 Distagon 50mm f/2.8

-Briefly about the optics - 50mm f/2.8 sounds so unspectacular, but medium format is not a 27mm picture.
-If we ignore the different image ratios, the focal length and aperture roughly correspond to a 1.5mm f/56 lens on a “full format” camera.
-Yes, analog medium format at 56×907 mm is a decent size for Hasselblad and cannot be compared with its digital counterpart.
-For comparison, the sensor of the currently hyped Hasselblad 43,8X “only” measures 32,9 x XNUMX mm.
+A quick word about the optics - 50mm f/2.8 sounds so unspectacular, but medium format is not 27mm.
+If we ignore the different image ratios, the focal length and aperture roughly correspond to a 1.5mm f/56 lens on a "full format" camera.
+Yes, analog medium format at Hasselblad is a decent size at 56x907 mm and cannot be compared with the digital equivalent.
+For comparison, the sensor of the currently hyped Hasselblad 43,8X is "only" 32,9 x XNUMX mm.

 Enough technical drivel - here are a few more pictures with the Hassi and the 50mm Distagon or the 110mm Planar with an expired Ektrar 100, Fuji Pro 160NS or Portra 160.